particle-iot/docs/src/content/tutorials/asset-tracking/tracker-edge-firmware.md

 - Open Particle Workbench.
 - From the command palette, **Particle: Import Project**.
-- Run **Particle: Configure Workspace for Device**, select version 1.5.4-rc.1 or later, Tracker, and your device.
+- Run **Particle: Configure Workspace for Device**, select version 1.5.4-rc.1 or 3.0.0 or later, Tracker, and your device.
 - Run **Particle: Compile and Flash**.

-Be sure to target 1.5.4-rc.1 or later for your build.
-Device OS 1.5.3 or later is required, only version 1.5.4-rc.1 and later are available in the full set of tools including Workbench, CLI, and Web IDE.
+Be sure to target 1.5.4-rc.1, or 3.0.0 or later, for your build.
+The 2.0.x LTS versions of Device OS do not have Tracker support.
+There will be versions of 3.0.x released concurrently with 2.0.x releases.

 ## Overview